navaneethkumar61/rabinkarp/README.md

 3. Make sure of pull requests are merged or not or wait until it merges.
 4. Add contributions or ideas
 5. Commit changes and push it carefully and with proper purpose.

+## Note:
+Make sure that your input file and program file are in same location.